 One downside of living in Leakesville - McLain is that it can take a long time to commute to work.
 In Leakesville - McLain, the average commute to work is 34.78 minutes, which is quite a bit higher than the national average.

-The overall education level of Leakesville - McLain is somewhat higher than in the average US city of 21.84%: 25.00% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Leakesville - McLain is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.00% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Leakesville - McLain in 2022 was $21,147, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $84,588 for a family of four.
 However, Leakesville - McLain contains both very wealthy and poor people as well.